Please ensure Javascript is enabled for purposes of website accessibility

 Online Modern First Aid and CPR Training

 The availability of online courses means that more people can access essential first aid knowledge and become better prepared to assist in emergencies.
-These courses cover a wide range of topics, including basic first aid, CPR for adults and children, how to use an AED (Automated External Defibrillator), and how to respond to specific injuries such as choking or burns.
+Generally, these courses cover a wide range of topics, including basic first aid, CPR for adults and children, how to use an AED (Automated External Defibrillator), and how to respond to specific injuries such as choking or burns.
 By gaining these skills, individuals can make a huge difference when faced with a medical emergency.

 Integration of Emergency Technology with Public Health Systems